 The discussion I am presenting here originated as an invited address to the Italian chapter of the Society for the Exploration of Psychotherapy Integration (SEPI).
 SEPI is an organization devoted to examining potential convergences between seemingly opposed and disparate theoretical and clinical approaches, and much of its discourse entails examining the assumptions, the procedures, and the evidence for these various approaches to see whether there are potential integrative possibilities that have been obscured by differing terminological universes and ideological predispositions.
 In the first national meeting of SEPI-Italy, however, a different line of demarcation between the attendees seemed to emerge.
 The introduction to the program of the conference referred to “a deep division between two different modes of understanding psychotherapy in general and psychotherapy integration in particular: the scientific that favors objectivity and the humanistic that privileges the subject.”
-It was this distinction that I was asked to speak to in my keynote address.

-In what follows I will speak to this “deep division,” but I will attempt to show how the issues have been excessively and counterproductively dichotomized in the literature of psychoanalysis and in other arenas of psychological discourse as well.
+In what follows I will speak to this “deep division,” but I will show how the issues have been excessively and counterproductively dichotomized in the literature of psychoanalysis and in other arenas of psychological discourse as well.
 In doing so, I will attempt as well to show how this false dichotomy has in large measure been a product of a vicious circle, in which excessive statements from one end of the artificial divide justify (and perpetuate) excessive statements from the other end.

-In thus emphasizing the dynamic role of vicious circles, I am extending a point of view that has been at the heart of my theoretical efforts for a long time.
-Indeed, my own approach to the question of psychotherapy integration itself, to whether psychoanalysis can be effectively reconciled with other theoretical points of view and combined with them in a synergistic manner, has been centrally rooted in an understanding of vicious circles.
+My own approach to the question of psychotherapy integration itself, to whether psychoanalysis can be effectively reconciled with other theoretical points of view and combined with them in a synergistic manner, has been centrally rooted in an understanding of vicious circles.

 Cyclical Processes in Personality Development

-Understanding the basic structure both of neurosis, and of personality development more generally, is greatly enhanced by an appreciation of the role of cyclical feedback processes, what I have called “cyclical psychodynamics” (e.g., Wachtel, 1977, 1982, 1987, 1993, 1994, 1997; Wachtel & Wachtel, 1986).
+Understanding the basic structure both of neurosis, and of personality development more generally, is greatly enhanced by an appreciation of the role of cyclical feedback processes, what I have called “cyclical psychodynamics” (Wachtel, 1977, 1982, 1987, 1993, 1994, 1997; Wachtel & Wachtel, 1986).
 The dynamics of neurosis are, by and large, the dynamics of vicious circles.
 The dynamics of personality development in general are dynamics of both vicious circles and virtuous circles.
 In both instances, cyclical feedback processes are involved, often processes in which the responses of “accomplices” in people’s life patterns (Wachtel, 1991) are of crucial importance.

-An example from ordinary development, discussed in an earlier publication, will illustrate:
+An example from ordinary development will illustrate:

 [T]he two-year-old who has developed an engaging and playful manner is far more likely to evoke friendly interest and attention on the part of adults than is the child who is rather quiet and withdrawn.
 The latter will typically encounter a less rich interpersonal environment, which will further decrease the likelihood that he will drastically change.
 Similarly, the former is likely to continually learn that other people are fun and are eager to interact with him; and his pattern, too, is likely to become more firmly fixed as he grows.
 Further, not only will the two children tend to evoke different behavior from others, they will also interpret differently the same reaction from another person.
 Thus, the playful child may experience a silent or grumpy response from another as a kind of game and may continue to interact until perhaps he does elicit an appreciative response.
 The quieter child, not used to much interaction, will readily accept the initial response as a signal to back off.